 Talk with your partner about how much you like to be held, and what you think you will or won’t need sexually as your relationship matures.
 How much together time do you think that you’ll need?
 How do you need to be encouraged and made to feel special?

 Above all else, marriage is a huge commitment.

 So knowing when and how to have a comprehensive talk about marriage with your boyfriend or girlfriend is critically important.

 Get clear on your core beliefs and feelings about marriage.
 Openly and honestly share your beliefs and feelings with each other.
 Understand the three major indicators that it’s time to have “the talk”, and don’t bypass it.
 Include all six of the key ingredients explained above in your conversation.

 And then go forth and have a great time.

-Michael W. Regier, Ph.D. is a Certified Emotionally Focused Couples Therapist and EFT Supervisor in Central California who works with individuals and couples to find and maintain healthy relationship.
-He and his wife Paula are authors of the book Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love, and together they developed an online learning course based on the science of attachment and healthy relationship.
+Hi, I’m Michael W. Regier, Ph.D.
+I’m a Certified Emotionally Focused Couples Therapist in Los Osos and San Luis Obispo, California.
+I work with individuals and couples to find and maintain healthy relationship.
+My wife Paula and I co-authored the book Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love, and developed an online learning course based on the science of attachment and healthy relationship.

 This article has been republished with permission from https://www.yourtango.com/experts/michael-regier/when-to-talk-about-marriage-with-your-boyfriend-girlfriend-how-to-have-the-conversation